 Q: Are parking permits available?

-A: Parking permits are not currently available.
-Expected availability is Summer 2018.
+A: Parking permits are currently under consideration.

 Q: Where will I be able to park in the future with a parking permit?